 Q. What do I need to bring for my stay at the Ranch?

 A. You will need to bring your own food, clothing, toiletries and personal items.
 We provide bath towels, hand towels, wash cloths and bath mats; all linens including sheets, comforters and pillows.
-The kitchen is fully stocked with plates, glasses, silverware, pots and pans, bowls, microwave, toaster, coffee-maker, chef’s stove, refrigerator and freezer and kitchen cooking utensils.
-Paper towels, toilet paper and tissues and Kleenex provided.
+The kitchen in each house is fully stocked with plates, glasses, silverware, pots and pans, bowls, microwave, toaster, coffee-maker, chef's stove, refrigerator and freezer and kitchen cooking utensils.
+Paper towels, toilet paper and tissues provided.

 A. Keep in mind that this is a working ranch so we do have ranch staff on site 24/7 to care for the animals, operate the ranch and respond to any problems or questions you may have.
-Your rental covers the private use of the main house only.
-We will be sharing the common areas of the ranch with you.
+Please note that there are two vacation rental units on the premises, so there may be other travelers present during your stay.
+The main house residence has exclusive use of the areas immediately adjacent to the residence including the picnic tables and children's play area.

 Q. How many people does the main house sleep?

 A. There are 6 bedrooms and 3 baths so it depends on how your group plans on sharing beds.
 The master bedroom has a king size bed and room for 2 twin size sleeping cots .
-Lockwood’s Room has a full size bed, Brown’s Room has a queen bed (and room for a twin size sleeping cot), Ojai Room has a queen bed, Frazier Room has a queen bed and the Kids’ Bunk Room has two bunkbed units (4 twin size mattresses).
+Lockwood's Room has a full size bed, Brown's Room has a queen bed (and room for a twin size sleeping cot), Ojai Room has a queen bed, Frazier Room has a queen bed and the Kids' Bunk Room has two bunkbed units (4 twin size mattresses).
 So, if only one person sleeps in each adult bed and kids bed, the count would be 5 adults and 4 kids (plus two sleeping cots).
 If you have couples wanting to share beds, then you can sleep 10 adults and 4 kids plus two sleeping cots.
 Also keep in mind that we have lots of room for tents on the property should you be adventuresome and want to experience outdoor sleeping with the wildlife.
-Note that we are currently in the process of adding camping trailers to the property which will expand the sleeping counts.
+Additionally, there are 4 toilets and 4 showers in an outdoor building which are handy during peak shower usage times.

 Q. What weather should I be prepared for?